DrSI-P/EdPsych-AI-Education-Platform/resolution_report.md

 ## Conclusion

-The CSS issues in the EdPsych Connect platform were resolved by implementing a multi-layered approach that ensures styles are properly applied regardless of build optimizations.
-The combination of inline critical CSS, CSS modules, and a global CSS fallback provides redundancy and resilience to the styling system.
+The CSS issues in the EdPsych Connect platform were resolved by implementing a focused approach that ensures styles are properly applied without causing server-side rendering issues.
+The combination of inline critical CSS, global CSS fallback, and proper Tailwind configuration provides a solid foundation for styling the application.

-These changes maintain the performance benefits of CSS optimization while ensuring that all necessary styles are included in the production build.
+These changes maintain the performance benefits of CSS optimization while ensuring that all necessary styles are included in the production build and are compatible with Next.js's server-side rendering.